 All Khazarkars, whether from the imperial types of the Khazarkar Empire or from some island home like Mechantus, have a trait called Danzar-Khâls Sanction.
 Placed on the Khazarkars by Danzar-Khâl, it was one of the punishments doled out to Set for theft and use of a rod of creation.
 This trait affects each Khazarkar caste differently.
 The Corralum, normally the worker caste, were given a better chance of bluffing, or as Lukoon would say "an advantage when dealing with your superiors"; meaning the Minâth.
 The Terrants, the soldier caste, were given mental fortitude - to counter deception of the mind.
 The Minâth, sometimes called the vain caste, were dealt a blow, made more susceptible to charm.

 Khazarkar CastesThere are three breeds, or castes, of Khazarkar.
 In the Khazarkar Empire, there is a pecking order based on your skin color.
 The highest caste are purple skinned, the Minâth.
 The Terrant are those of metallic skin and serve as the warrior caste.
 The last lot is the bronze-skinned, the Corralum, serving as the worker caste.
-They have improved their lot in Khazarkar society by also becoming merchants.
-In many areas outside Cinazan, this caste system and power structure is not followed.
-Many, like those at Khimilêth, left the empire because of it and the empire's monotheism.
+Outside the Khazarkar Empire, this caste system is not followed.
+Those of Khimilêth left the empire because of it and the empire's monotheism.